arvigeus/AZ-204/Questions/Functions.md

 - [ ] Cosmos DB trigger binding
 - [ ] Blob input binding
 - [x] Blob output binding
-- [ ] Blob input output binding
+- [ ] Blob input/output binding
 - [x] Cosmos DB input binding
 - [ ] Cosmos DB output binding
-- [ ] Cosmos DB input output binding
+- [ ] Cosmos DB input/output binding

 Answer: The `OrderProcessingFunction` uses the ServiceBus trigger binding because it is triggered by new messages (orders) arriving in the Azure Service Bus.
 Configuration for the service is stored in a Cosmos DB database, so a Cosmos DB input binding is required.
 Function uses the Blob output binding to store the processed order details into Azure Blob Storage, a cloud storage system.

 ---

 Question: In your e-commerce system, you've built two Azure Functions to handle order processing and retrieval.
-The `OrderProcessingFunction` is triggered when an order is placed by a customer.
+The `OrderProcessingFunction` is triggered when an order is placed by a customer via an Azure Service Bus queue.
 The details of this order are then processed and stored into a cloud storage system for later reference.
 Configuration for the service is stored into Cosmos DB database.
 The `OrderRetrievalFunction` is invoked on-demand via a web request, which fetches and returns the previously stored order details.

-Given this setup, which bindings are you most likely to use in the `OrderRetrievalFunction`?
-There may be more than one correct answer.
+Which triggers and bindings would you use in the `OrderRetrievalFunction`?

 - [ ] ServiceBus trigger binding
 - [x] HTTP trigger binding